-The original BMW Z4, introduced for 2003, wasn't that much larger than the Z3 but it was much more refined and luxurious—and it made a tremendous leap, design-wise, graduating from British roadster disciple to something much more complex, inside and out.
-Originally the Z4 was sold in 2.5i and 3.0i variants, with 184 horsepower and 225 hp respectively, but a mid-cycle update in 2006 brought more powerful engines.
-Models from 2003 through 2005 could have an optional SMG gearbox, which was never well received and didn't function as well in the Z4 as it did in several of BMW's other cars at that same time.
+The original BMW Z4, introduced for 2003, wasn't that much larger than the Z3 it replaced, but it was much more refined and luxurious.
+It made a tremendous leap design-wise, graduating from British roadster disciple to something much more complex, inside and out.
+Originally, the Z4 was sold in 2.5i and 3.0i variants, with 184 horsepower and 225 hp respectively, but a mid-cycle update in 2006 brought more powerful engines.
+Models from 2003 through 2005 could have an optional SMG gearbox, which was never well received and didn't function as well in the Z4 as it did in several of BMW's other cars of that era.
 The rest of the 2003-2008 models were offered with excellent manual or Steptronic automatic transmissions.
-2006-2008 models were available in a curvy, nicely proportioned coupe body style, but coupes weren't that much quieter inside than convertibles were with the top up.
-From that period, there's also the Z4 M, a model powered by the same 3.2-liter six that powered the M3, with output down slightly to 330 hp.
+The 2006-2008 models were available in a curvy, nicely proportioned hatchback coupe body style that added a little cargo capacity, but coupes weren't that much quieter inside than convertibles were with the top up.
+During that period, there was also the Z4 M, a model powered by a version of the 3.2-liter inline-6 that was also used in the contemporary M3, with output down slightly to 330 hp.

-In 2012, BMW introduced a new turbocharged 2.0-liter four-cylinder engine in the sDrive28i model, replacing the previous sDrive30i.
-Despite the smaller displacement, the new engine generates nearly as much power while returning much better fuel economy.
-For the 2013 model, BMW sweetened the Z4's feature set by adding power front seats (with driver-side memory), dual-zone automatic air conditioning, a universal garage-door opener, and ambient lighting to the standard feature set—all while lowering the price somewhat.
+In 2012, BMW introduced a new turbocharged 2.0-liter 4-cylinder engine in the sDrive28i model, replacing the previous sDrive30i.
+Despite the smaller displacement, this engine generates nearly as much power while returning much better fuel economy.
+For the 2013 model, BMW sweetened the Z4's feature set by adding power front seats (with driver-side memory), dual-zone automatic climate control, a universal garage-door opener, and ambient lighting to the standard feature set—all while lowering the price.

-For the 2014 model year, BMW added a more feature-packed ConnectedDrive infotainment system with advanced safety and connectivity features, new exterior and interior appearance elements, a new wheel design, and a new chrome "swoosh" to the front fender.
+For the 2014 model year, BMW added a more feature-packed ConnectedDrive infotainment system with advanced safety and connectivity features, as well as new exterior and interior appearance elements, a new wheel design, and a new chrome "swoosh" on the front fenders.